AztecProtocol/aztec-packages/docs/docs/aztec/concepts/communication/index.md

 ## Private / Public execution

-For in-depth information about how private and public functions can call each other, read the [smart contracts explainers](../../smart_contracts/functions/public_private_calls.md).
+For in-depth information about how private and public functions can call each other, read the [Smart Contracts section](../../smart_contracts/functions/public_private_calls.md).